anjelinag/frontend-nanodegree-feedreader/README.md

     * Download as .zip file
-    * Clone the project from the following link https://github.com/anjelinag/frontend-nanodegree-feedreader.git
+    * Clone the project from the following link

+https://github.com/anjelinag/frontend-nanodegree-feedreader.git

-    * Open/load the index.html file and check if it loads error free.
+   Open/load your local browser to index.html file on your computer and check if it loads error free.